bearcove/vixen/internal/COMPONENTS.md

 ### Local Development

-All four binaries run on localhost, rapace uses SHM transport for speed.
-Execd and daemon share the same local CAS.
+Services do not need to be co-located: daemon/execd/casd can run on different hosts and do not share a filesystem.
+Execd and daemon communicate purely via CAS manifests/hashes (no shared paths).

 ### Remote Workers